Bypass navigation bar

 To get started in the campus program, first contact the Veterinary Technology Department for an information packet.
-All prospective Vet Tech students are encouraged to attend an information session on the program.
+All prospective Vet Tech students are encouraged to attend an information session.

 Then complete the admissions and registration process at Cedar Valley College.
 If you have not finished high school, you should complete the GED before enrolling in the Veterinary Technology program.